jwons/raas/README.md

 The build_image_py.py is renamed as "pyPlace.py" and now it is implementing an interface named "language_interface.py"

 The old build_image_py method is divided into 6 parts: preprocessing,build_docker_file,create_report,build_docker_img,push_docker_img and clean_up_datasets
-preprocessing,build_docker_file,create_report and clean_up_datasets are specificed to language so they are implemented in pyPlace class and the rest of them can be commonly used among different language so they are implemented in the "language_interface.py" interface.
+preprocessing,build_docker_file, and create_report are specificed to language so they are implemented in pyPlace class and the rest of them can be commonly used among different language so they are implemented in the "language_interface.py" interface.

 The frontend now will call a method called "start_raas" implemented in the "start.py" class, start_raas will: